lafleurdeboum/servicewall/README.md

 ServiceWall is a firewall intended for laptops and all devices that connect to several different networks.
 It will drop incoming requests, excepted for those that you allow.
 Each service you allow in will be remembered either :
-- for the network you're connected to (the realm's ruleset), or
+- for the network realm you're connected to (the realm's ruleset), or
-- for unregistered networks (the default ruleset)
+- for unregistered network realms (the `ServiceWall:default` ruleset)

-At the moment the default ruleset is : accept `ssh` and `DHCP` incoming connections. `ssh` connections are accepted from anywhere, whereas `DHCP` ones are only accepted on the local network (connected to the same gateway as you).
+At the moment the default ruleset is : accept `ssh` and `DHCP` incoming connections. `ssh` connections are accepted from anywhere, whereas `DHCP` ones are only accepted from the local network (connected to the same gateway as you).
-All new rules will be limited to this local network.

-It won't remember the network you're connected to until you change the default ruleset.
+It won't remember the realm you're connected to until you change the default ruleset.
 Once you do, it writes down an identifier for the network realm, together with the default ruleset plus the rule you added.
 Now when you connect to another network, it will put this identified ruleset aside, and try to find